stcksmsh/backintime-docs/docs/user-callback.md

 ```

-[^1]:Make sure that manual and automatic backups do not run at the same time.
+[^1]: Make sure that manual and automatic backups do not run at the same time.

-[^2]:For example, if your snapshots folder is on a removable drive, which is either not mounted, or is mounted at a different location
+[^2]: For example, if your snapshots folder is on a removable drive, which is either not mounted, or is mounted at a different location

-[^3]:introduced Aug.
+[^3]: introduced Aug.
 17. 2023.

-[^4]:introduced Aug.
+[^4]: introduced Aug.
 17. 2023.